Laphystia howlandi

 Data Limitations

 This is poorly represented in collections and literature.
-Most aspects of its biology remain undocumented due to apparent rarity or restricted distribution.
+Most aspects of its remain undocumented due to apparent rarity or restricted distribution.